 Man Utd under pressure: Solskjaer braced for make-or-break season after Sancho and Varane signings

-From his hotel room at Saint Andrew's last week, Ole Gunnar Solskjaer was able to watch amateur golfers teeing off on the Old Course's notoriously difficult 17th hole.
+From his hotel room at St Andrew's last week, Ole Gunnar Solskjaer was able to watch amateur golfers teeing off on the Old Course's notoriously difficult 17th hole.

 The Manchester United manager is no golfer but he knows more than most about pressure, and how it ramps up in the closing stages of any competition.